Election 2020: National leader Judith Collins and the art of cheeky misdirection

 "Is that what Jacinda Ardern's secret plan is?
 Immigration?"

-Collins also eventually backed up her MPs' non-quotes about what Ardern said about farming by giving her own interpretation.
+Collins also eventually backed her MPs' non-quotes about what Ardern said about farming by giving her own interpretation.

 "I felt the Prime Minister completely dismissing an old world way of looking at farming when I spoke about the absolute distress many families are going through in the farming sector was disgraceful," Collins said.